gaearon/react-makes-you-sad/README.md

 ## Contributing

 1. Edit the `.dot` file with https://atom.io/packages/graphviz-preview
-2. Install `dot` from http://www.graphviz.org/Download_macos.php (other versions are on the website too)
+2. Install `dot`, a part of [Graphviz](http://www.graphviz.org/)
+  * `brew install graphviz` if you're a [Homebrew](http://www.brew.sh) user on OS X
+  * Otherwise, it's probably in your OS's package repositories, or install from the link above
 3. Generate the `.svg` with `dot -Tsvg fatigue.dot > fatigue.svg`
 4. Send a PR!